Cindywork/data-analyst-project/Pet Insurance /README.md

 * Completed the visulization with Power BI

-## Trupanion Data Scientist Skill Assessment Solutions
+T

-The original files are put into the folder './Original'
+he original files are put into the folder './Original'

 The solutions are located inside './Solution' folder, there you can find: